 The 'professionalisation' of medical education means that all doctors are expected to develop skills as educators and trainers.
-This is already reflected in GMC professional standards (aligned to the Academy of Medical Educator Professional Standards) and, for those working in University settings, the increased emphasis on fellowship of the HEA at the appropriate level.
+This is already reflected in GMC professional standards1 (aligned to the Academy of Medical Educator Professional Standards2) and, for those working in University settings, the increased emphasis on fellowship of the HEA at the appropriate level3.
 Until recently, these standards have been promoted for the Consultant and GP workforce, particularly those with educational roles and responsibilities.
-A new Generic Professional Capabilities Framework, launched by the GMC in 2017, extends educator development into training programmes of all specialties: it has to be integrated into all specialty training curriculum by 2020.
-The design of the Postgraduate Certificate and the new progression award to Postgraduate Diploma reflects the increasing emphasis placed on educator development at all stages of a medical career.
+A new Generic Professional Capabilities Framework, launched by the GMC in 2017, extends educator development into training programmes of all specialties: it has to be integrated into all specialty training curriculum by 20204.
+The design of the Postgraduate Certificate and the new progression award to Postgraduate Diploma and Masters programme reflects the increasing emphasis placed on educator development at all stages of a medical career.

 The focus of the Postgraduate Certificate is the development of your own educational practice.
 We explore strategies for teaching in academic and clinical environments, including one-to-one, small group and large group teaching methods.
 We introduce you to educational theories and models, considering how they can help you develop your approaches to teaching, learning support and assessment.
-For those who wish to progress to the diploma (first intake Sept 2018) there is the opportunity to extend and develop your practice as an educator, educational leader and faculty developer.
+For those who wish to progress to the Postgraduate Diploma there is the opportunity to extend and develop your practice as an educator, educational leader and faculty developer.

-The Postgraduate Diploma will add to the core learning in the Postgraduate certificate but offer opportunities to extend expertise in curriculum design, assessment practices, faculty development and educational supervision (i.e. longitudinal roles that include mentoring, supervision and appraisal of doctors in training and medical students).
-This will build upon and strengthen the strong appreciation of the ways learning is supported in clinical environments that arises from the Postgraduate Certificate.
+The Postgraduate Diploma adds to the core learning in the Postgraduate Certificate but offers opportunities to extend expertise in curriculum design, assessment practices, faculty development and educational supervision (i.e. longitudinal roles that include mentoring, supervision and appraisal of doctors in training and medical students).
+This builds upon and strengthens the strong appreciation of the ways learning is supported in clinical environments that arises from the Postgraduate Certificate.

-Both programmes have been developed to meet the new Generic Professional Capabilities Framework, launched by the GMC in 2017.
-This extends educator development into training programmes of all specialties: it has to be integrated into all specialty training curriculum by 2020.
+Both programmes have been developed to meet the Generic Professional Capabilities Framework, launched by the GMC in 2017.
+This extends educator development into training programmes of all specialties: it has to be integrated into all specialty training curriculum by 20205.
 The Postgraduate Certificate reflects mainly on Learning Environment and Culture, Supporting Learners and supporting educators.
 The design of the Postgraduate Diploma reflects the increasing emphasis placed on educational and educational leadership roles.